Home / Europe / Italy / Pastiera Napoletana (Neapolitan Easter Pie)

 • Very old pastiera

-While pastiera should rest 1-2 days, anything older than a week may have food safety concerns, especially if not properly refrigerated.
+While pastiera should rest 1-2 days, anything older than a week may have compromised quality, especially if not properly refrigerated.

 • Improperly stored pastiera in warm environments

-Pastiera contains eggs and dairy which can spoil if left at warm temperatures for extended periods.
+Pastiera contains eggs and dairy which can rapidly degrade in quality if left at warm temperatures for extended periods.

 • Unusual colors or appearance